 Final thoughts

 Recycling scrap metal can be a great way to earn extra cash.
-Furthermore, recycling metal helps to conserve natural resources and energy.
-Extracting and refining metals is energy-intensive, so recycling scrap metal can help reduce environmental pollution.
+Furthermore, recycling metal helps to conserve natural resources and energy as mentioned earlier.
+To boot, extracting and refining metals is energy-intensive, so recycling scrap metal can help reduce environmental pollution.
 Finally, it’s satisfying to know you’re doing your part to reduce your carbon footprint.